 While balance transfer cards will typically allow you to transfer a non-card loan, there are some cases when it's a bad idea.
 For example, a low-interest student or car loan is best staying where it is.

 Don't take out a card without a budget.

 Better yet, make sure you have the funds before you make any purchases.
 The best way to do this is with a budget that tracks what you will put on your card.
 That way, at the end of the month, there are no surprises.

 When you’re ready to get your first credit card, do your homework.
 Check your credit reports, find your credit score, and research cards that fit your needs.
 There are a number of student credit cards available, most with unique features and conditions.
 Take special notice of annual fees, rewards offered, and APRs.

 Narrow your selection and apply to only one card.
 Every time you apply for a credit card (this is called a “hard pull”), it’s noted on your credit report.
 Multiple applications can negatively impact your credit score and make it more difficult to get approved for a card.

 Understanding your credit card's features

 All credit cards share similar properties, but especially in the case of student credit cards, specific features can vary greatly.
+For example, 9 of 10 cards surveyed offer a rewards program; 6 offer cash back; 2 offer point rewards; and one offers travel rewards.
 Take the time to discover the conditions your card carries and you will be in a better position to take full advantage of your credit.

 Key features to take note of: